 The guide directory details all Guild Accredited Members.
-Each of these has passed the our validation programme – so you can be sure they are all high quality guides and will give you a great tour!
+Each of these has passed our Accreditation Programme – so you can be sure they are all high quality guides and will give you a great tour!

 Many Guides can develop bespoke personalised tours and can research where particular ancestors might have fought or died.
 If you want to advice on following a particular ancestor and you have not identified a particular Accredited Guide, please contact the Guild Secretary.
 We guarantee we’ll have somebody that can help you!

-Accredited Guide Number: 62
+Accredited Guide Number: 75

 Accredited Guide Number: 39

 Raised in Hertfordshire, Clive spent much of his childhood speaking to veterans of the Great War who encouraged him to join the Army.
 Clive served in the Royal Signals in BAOR, Cyprus and France before taking up a permanent staff post at the Royal Military Academy Sandhurst.
 On leaving the army he joined his local Constabulary as a specialist communications officer and control room manager, in his spare time he became a trustee of the Western Front Association and joined the Committee of the Gallipoli Association.